 Program Overview

 Emory's primary care track produces outstanding general internists who are prepared for professional careers in clinical practice, as clinician-educators, or in research.
-More than 200 graduates are currently practicing across the country in careers as diverse as palliative medicine, geriatrics, academic GIM, Indian Health Service, and in private practices in urban, suburban and rural settings.
+Our graduates excel in caring for medically underserved patients and marginalized communities.
+More than 200 graduates are currently practicing across the country in careers as diverse as palliative medicine, geriatrics, academic General Internal Medicine (GIM), Indian Health Service, and in private practices in urban, suburban and rural settings.

 As a smaller program housed within the larger residency program, our primary care residents rotate through their ambulatory blocks together as a class, emphasizing peer learning and collaboration while forming a tight community.